The Board of Directors

 In my life, I am on a winding path that has led me to work in environmental education, alternative middle school, public school teaching, social media marketing, film production, and nonprofit management.
 I am a person who is always interested in finding something new to learn.

 When my own kids were ready to start preschool back in 2017, we were so lucky to be able to join the first class of a brand-new public Montessori school.
 The experience that my twins had in their five years at that school was incredible.
 I saw the way that they moved through their classroom with competence and confidence, the way that they developed an intrinsic love of learning, and the way they built up the resilience to try hard or unfamiliar things.
-They came home saying, “We choose challenging works!” and my mama heart just filled with pride.
 I am so grateful for the way that their teachers observed and understood them, challenged them with engaging works to push their growing edges, and supported them just as much as they needed to stretch and grow.
 I want every child in our community to have access to this kind of an education.

 kstf~3